ASUHousingGurus/ASUHousingGurus.github.io/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with the Housing App?
+Feel free to contact the ASU Gurus themselves at asuhousinggurus@gmail.com 24/7 and an ASU Guru will find the time to read you email and respond to you will professional and helpful responses.